tensorchord/envd/README.md

 `envd` is a **machine learning development environment** for data science and AI/ML engineering teams.
 Environments built with `envd` provide the following features out-of-the-box:

-🐍 **Life is short, use Python[^1]**
+🐍 **Life is short, use Python[^1]/R/Julia**

 Development environments are full of Dockerfiles, bash scripts, Kubernetes YAML manifests, and many other clunky files that are always breaking. `envd` builds are isolated and clean.
-You can write simple instructions in Python, instead of Bash / Makefile / Dockerfile / ...
+You can write simple instructions in Python/R/Julia, instead of Bash / Makefile / Dockerfile / ...

 ![envd](./docs/images/envd.png)